AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FE 7.1.3 LR Declaration of Volatile object shall be at library level.

 #.
+A constant, a discriminant or a loop parameter shall not be Volatile.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A constant, a discriminant nor a loop parameter shall not be Volatile.

+#.
+A non-volatile object shall not have a Volatile component.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A non-volatile object shall not have a Volatile component.

+#.
 A Volatile object shall not be used as an actual parameter in a generic instantiation.

    .. ifconfig:: Display_Trace_Units